Border Cities

-Border Cities is a continental programme that seeks to promote the convergence of sectoral public policies in the border area to address regional inequalities, considering the socio-economic and cultural diversity of the region; to stimulate investments in priority arrangements and productive chains for the sustainable development of less dynamic regions, aiming at the social and economic insertion of local populations, local development and the integration of South America; to improve governance and stimulate the participation of civil society, involving the articulation of national and international actors around development projects in the Border.
+Border Cities is a continental program that seeks to promote the convergence of sectoral public policies in the border zone to address regional inequalities, considering the socioeconomic and cultural diversity of the region; stimulate investments in priority productive arrangements and chains for the sustainable development of less dynamic regions, aiming at the social and economic insertion of local populations, local development and the integration of South America; improve governance and stimulate the participation of civil society, involving the articulation of national and international actors around development projects in the Border.

-Chronology of previous editions, all organised by the Institute of Architects of Brazil (IAB):
+Chronology of previous editions, all organized by the Institute of Architects of Brazil (IAB):

 2004: I International Congress on Urbanism in Border Cities - Campo Grande - MS; I International Congress on Urbanism in Border Cities